This article describes more technically how LotAtc server works with DCS.

 sequenceDiagram loop Every frame DCS->>+Lo: get all units Lo-->>SimUnit: update units activate SimUnit Lo->>-DCS: send chats end SimUnit-->>Clients: send update deactivate SimUnit

-If a client changes a symbol for example, the request is sent to server (client has changes anything yet).
-The server validates (or not) this request and send update to all clients.
+If a client changes a symbol for example, the request is sent to the server (the client has not changed anything yet).
+The server validates (or not) this request and sends an update to all clients.

 sequenceDiagram participant SimUnit participant Clients Clients-->>SimUnit: ask symbol update SimUnit-->>Clients: symbol update